Our specialties

 LEARN MORE

-The First FRCR Examination (Anatomy) assesses knowledge of anatomy as shown by radiological studies.
+The First FRCR Exam (Anatomy) assesses knowledge of anatomy as shown by radiological studies.
 The purpose of this exam is to assess whether those undertaking specialty training in clinical radiology have an appropriate knowledge of the anatomy that underpins all radiological imaging including radiography, fluoroscopy, angiography, computed tomography (CT), ultrasound imaging and magnetic resonance imaging (MRI).
-As the knowledge assessed in this examination is essential to clinical radiology practice, this examination should be completed during the first year of clinical radiology training (ST1).
+As the knowledge assessed in this exam is essential to clinical radiology practice, this exam should be completed during the first year of clinical radiology training (ST1).

 Radiological anatomy is a cornerstone of clinical radiology for several reasons:

-• radiologists need a thorough knowledge of normal radiological anatomy so as to be able to recognise abnormalities
+• radiologists need a thorough knowledge of normal radiological anatomy to be able to recognise abnormalities.

 Radiological anatomy is anatomy shown by radiological studies.
 It is different to traditional anatomy demonstrated by dissection or surface anatomy.
 The structures and anatomical terms may be the same but have a different appearance on various radiological studies.
 Each imaging technique depicts human anatomy in a unique way.
-This unique nature of radiological anatomy mandates a specific education in and subsequent testing on pure radiological anatomy.
-The syllabus for this examination is described in the specialty training curriculum.
+This unique nature of radiological anatomy mandates a specific education in, and subsequent testing on, pure radiological anatomy.
+The syllabus for this exam is described in the specialty training curriculum.

-The First FRCR Examination (Anatomy) is examined in the form of an electronic image viewing session.
-The examination format seeks to mimic what radiologists actually encounter in clinical practice in order to be valid, thus the questions consist of radiological images on a computer screen as this is the normal medium, as opposed to film or printed on paper.
+The First FRCR Exam (Anatomy) is examined in the form of an electronic image viewing session.
+The exam format seeks to mimic what radiologists encounter in clinical practice in order to be valid, thus the questions consist of radiological images on a computer screen, as this is the normal medium, as opposed to film or printed on paper.

-The primacy of precision and clarity of communication about radiological anatomy is reflected in the way the examination is constructed and marked.
+The primacy of precision and clarity of communication about radiological anatomy is reflected in the way the exam is constructed and marked.
 For example, accurate spelling is expected.
 Safe clinical practice is similarly emphasized, for example, with an emphasis on correct denotation of left and right.
 Examiners do take account of variable terms in use around the world for the same structure.
 The RCR explicitly recognises the Terminologica Anatomica, an internationally agreed taxonomy.
+For more information, please read Advice for Candidates

 Our exams